storyprotocol/protocol-contracts/README.md

 - IPAssetRegistry
 - LicenseRegistry

-To save in gas, these contracts will be proxys, currently BeaconProxy clones 🚧
+To save in gas, these contracts will be proxies, currently BeaconProxy clones 🚧

 # Modules